core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Since the Partial IV is 5 bytes in size, this requires 2^40 operations to test all the Partial IVs, which can be done in real-time.
 The probability that a single given message M1 can be used to forge a response M2 for a given request would be equal to 2^-24, since there are more MAC values (8 bytes in size) than Partial IV values (5 bytes in size).

 Note that, by changing the Partial IV as discussed above, any member of G1 would also be able to forge a valid signed response message M2 to be injected in the same group G1.

+## Prevention of Group Cloning Attack {#ssec-group-cloning}

+Both when using the group mode and the pairwise mode, the message protection covers also the Group Manager's public key.
+This public key is included in the Additional Authenticated Data used in the signing process and/or in the integrity-protected encryption process (see {{sec-cose-object-ext-aad}}).

+By doing so, an endpoint X member of a group G1 cannot perform the following attack.

+1. X sets up a group G2 where it acts as Group Manager.

+2. X makes G2 a "clone" of G1, i.e., G1 and G2 use the same algorithms and have the same Master Secret, Master Salt and ID Context.

+3. X collects a message M sent to G1 and injects it in G2.

+4. Members of G2 accept M and believe it to be originated in G2.

+The attack above is effectively prevented, since message M is protected by including the public key of G1's Group Manager in the Additional Authenticated Data.
+Therefore, members of G2 do not successfully verify and decrypt M, since they correctly use the public key of X as Group Manager of G2 when attempting to.

 ## Group OSCORE for Unicast Requests {#ssec-unicast-requests}